-The diagram (reproduced from Thorax 2008;63:761-7 with permission from the BMJ Publishing Group) presents the different phenotypes within the Wellington Respiratory Survey study population.
+The diagram (reproduced from Thorax 2008;63:761-7 with permission from the BMJ Publishing Group and corrected in Thorax 2015;70:905 to now include the clear circle in the middle of the emphysema circle) presents the different phenotypes within the Wellington Respiratory Survey study population.
 The large black rectangle represents the full study group.
 The clear circles within each coloured area represent the proportion of subjects with COPD (post-bronchodilator forced expiratory volume in 1 s/forced vital capacity (FEV $1$ /FVC), 0.7).
 The isolated clear circle represents subjects with COPD who did not have an additional defined phenotype of asthma, chronic bronchitis or emphysema.